-(D) The PCSA shall notify the CDJFS when a child is removed from an OWF assistance group pursuant to rule 5101:2-39-01 of the Administrative Code and division (E)(1) of section 5107.10 of the Revised Code and procedures set forth in the OWF county plan of cooperation.
+(E) The PCSA shall notify the CDJFS if a child is removed from an OWF assistance group pursuant to rule 5101:2-39-01 of the Administrative Code and division (E)(1) of section 5107.10 of the Revised Code and procedures set forth in the OWF county plan of cooperation.

-(E) When a PCSA identifies an OWF family in need of prevention, retention, and contingency (PRC) services ; the PCSA shall follow procedures outlined in the OWF county plan of cooperation.
+(F) If a PCSA identifies an OWF family in need of prevention, retention, and contingency (PRC) services; the PCSA shall follow procedures outlined in the OWF county plan of cooperation.

 (1) Assesses Title IV-E eligibility for foster care maintenance or adoption assistance.

 (2) Assesses/investigates a child abuse or neglect report.

 Statutory Authority: 2151.421 , 5153.16

 Prior Effective Dates: 6/30/97 (Emer.), 9/28/97, 10/1/97 (Emer.), 12/30/97, 2/1/03, 3/1/06, 11/1/11